Lauren Dickason trial: Emotional first responders give evidence about finding children dead

 “She was sleepy, weak, pale.”

-Schrader accompanied Dickason as she walked to the ambulance and drove the vehicle the short distance to the emergency department.

-She then stayed with her and collected her clothing and personal effects as evidence.

-Both Schrader and Turnbull were visibly upset while giving their evidence, pausing often as they recalled what they saw and did the night of the alleged murders.
+Both Schrader and Turnbull were visibly upset at times while giving their evidence, pausing often as they recalled what they saw and did the night of the alleged murders.

 Hato Hone St John paramedics also gave evidence today.

-She confirmed Dickason walked - albeit “stumbling” - from the house, down the driveway and stepped into the ambulance.

-Hooper said when she checked the children there were “significant signs of strangulation”.
+When they checked the little girls one-by-one there were “significant signs of strangulation”.

-“There were no heart sounds,” she said, explaining how she checked the girls one by one for any signs of life and chance of resuscitation.

-Hooper’s partner Alexandra Andrews said Dickason looked “vacant” when she spoke to her.

 “The patient had a cut on her left wrist which she had covered up with a small plaster...
-I asked if she had done it to herself and she said no... it was not bleeding and it wasn’t a concern to me.”
+I asked if she had done it to herself and she said no... it was not bleeding and it wasn’t a concern to me,” said one paramedic.

-Andrews said there were no signs of an overdose at the house nor any signs of serious physical trauma.

 “The patient was able to walk... she seemed to know where to go... the patient remained quite rigid but she was able to walk quite quickly and with minimal assistance.”

+The jury also heard from doctors who treated Dickason on her arrival the hosptial’s emergency department.

-In her statement, read by McRae, Garcon said the patient had “a reduced level of consciousness” and was “nonverbal” but was responding to commands.
+In a statement read in court by Crown prosecutor Andrew McRae, Dr Gabriella Garcon said Dickason had “a reduced level of consciousness” and was “nonverbal” but was responding to commands.

 Dickason presented as if “a substance overdose had occurred”.